Acts 16 – The Second Missionary Journey Begins

 c.
 Exceedingly trouble our city; and they teach customs which are not lawful for us, being Romans, to receive or observe.
 Their charges were vague, simply accusing Paul and Silas of being troublemakers.
 But those vague charges were enough, because both the multitude and the magistrates were biased against Paul and Silas.
 They were biased because of their Jewish appearance, and because they assumed Paul and Silas were not Roman citizens.

 i.
 In the Roman Empire there were two very different laws: one for citizens of the Roman Empire, and one for those who were not citizens.
 Roman citizens had specific, zealously guarded civil rights.
 Non-citizens had no civil rights, and were subject to the whims of both the multitude and the magistrates.

 ii.
-Since they assumed Paul and Barnabas were not Roman citizens, they were offended that these obviously Jewish men harassed Roman citizens with their strange religion of a crucified Savior.
+Since they assumed Paul and Silas were not Roman citizens, they were offended that these obviously Jewish men harassed Roman citizens with their strange religion of a crucified Savior.
 As well, the multitude and the magistrates felt free to abuse Paul and Silas because they assumed they were not Roman citizens.

 iii.
 “There was great indignation that Roman citizens should be molested by strolling peddlers of an outlandish religion.
 Such people had to be taught to know their proper place and not trouble their betters.”
 (Bruce)

 d.
 When they had laid many stripes on them, they threw them into prison: After being severely beaten, Paul and Silas were imprisoned in maximum-security conditions (commanding the jailer to keep them securely… the inner prison… fastened their feet in the stocks).